 Lean, Kanban, Agile Pairing, TDD (sometimes test after) software architect and programmer.
 Worked with distributed (called cloud sometimes) computing services since 2007 using phat data (8 billion rows of data on an AVERAGE day, sometimes called big data) and everything from business intelligence to the nitty gritty of array structures inside file based data stores to create caching tiers for custom software needs.
 Currently pushing for distributed technologies & improving software architecture, better data centers, the best software development practices and keeping everything secure in the financial industry again.
 To see what I'm up to today, check out my blog at Composite Code.

-Independent innovation management consultant, formerly VP of Product for Spigit, and has worked in product management for a decade.
-Hutch is a firm believer in the concept of jobs-to-be-done, which stresses the importance of understanding customers' wants and needs.
-He also has a 2:57 marathon PR.
+Strategic Consultant with HYPE Innovation, helping enterprises get more value from their innovation programs.
+Firm believer in the concept of jobs-to-be-done, which stresses the importance of understanding customers' wants and needs.
+Also sports a 2:57 marathon PR.
 Dad to two awesome kids.

 Principal of Chess Media Group, a social business consultancy.
 Jacob works with mid and enterprise organizations on developing customer and employee engagement strategies.
 He is also the co-author of Twittfaced, a social media 101 book for business.
 Jacob authors a Social CRM and Enterprise 2.0 blog.